-In helping children learn, one goal is to assist children in figuring out as much as they can for themselves (e.g., constructing meaning).
-You can help by asking questions that guide, without telling what to do.
+One goal in helping children learn is to assist them in figuring out as much as they can for themselves (e.g., constructing meaning).
+Ask questions that guide, without telling what to do.
 Good questions and good listening will help children make sense of mathematics, build self-confidence, and encourage mathematical thinking and communication.
 A good question can help students clarify a problem and support different ways of thinking about it.
 You do not need to know how to do the problem to support your child’s learning.

 Here are some questions you might try; notice that none of them can be answered with a simple "yes" or "no." By using these questions, and by referring to the notebook that students create and use in class, you will be building on in-class experiences and contributing to your child's success.